 - Each player gets five wreaths.

-- The goal is to toss the wreath, so it lands over the plunger stick.
+- The goal is to toss the wreath so it lands over the plunger stick.

 - The player with the most wreaths that land over the stick wins.

-Name that Christmas Song
+Name That Christmas Song

 Use a piano or other musical instrument to play the notes of a Christmas song.
 Depending on the size of your party, you may want to break out into teams.
 Set a time limit for the first round and play as many tunes as you can within that timeframe.
-For example, you can designate each round takes 10 minutes or less if you prefer.
+For example, you can designate each round takes 10 minutes or fewer if you prefer.